 Vitamin E deficiency on a carnivore diet is not as common, but if you tend to eat cheaper grain-fed meat, then this can happen.

-One thing you won’t find in animal foods is fiber.
+One thing you won’t find in beef is fiber.
 It is one of the main downsides of switching to a carnivore lifestyle, but the actual health benefits are a little bit ambiguous.

 On the one hand, high fiber carbs are hailed as a vital part of a fat loss diet because it fills you up and keeps your digestion moving.